simison/back-to-the-theme/README.md

 4. Choose your page, themes and options
 5. Do it!

+You'll see your page load with different themes in a bunch of iframes for handy preview and debugging.

 ## A nice list of popular themes to test

 ```